Introduction

 Early life

 On 22 July 1834, Peter married Mary Ann Wilton at Ryme Intrinseca.
-She has his half-first cousin.
+She was his half-first cousin.
 His brother, George, had married Mary Ann’s sister, Betsy, the previous year.

-In June 1841, Peter and Mary Ann lived at Camel Street, Marston Magna, where Peter worked as a carpenter, an occupation he pursued throughout his life.
+By June 1841, Peter and Mary Ann lived at Camel Street, Marston Magna, where Peter worked as a carpenter—an occupation he continued throughout his life.

 In late 1842 or early 1843, their first son, Edward, was born at Ryme Intrinseca.